marykolbas/playful-plants/design-plan/design-journey.md

 ![Login Page](/design-plan/loginsketch.jpg)

 The login page will be a seperate page with only the login form.
-It will only be accessible when the user isn't logged in.

 ### Design Pattern Explanation/Reflection (Milestone 1)